Robert Howcott and the Regicides, 1660

 No record found later than his baptism.

-The only one of these children whose own children have been identified is Robert Howcott (alias Holcott), husband of Jane, who lived at Stoughton Grange, Leicestershire and had these offspring christened at that parish:
+The only one of these offspring whose own children have been identified is Robert Howcott (alias Holcott), who married Jane Greenhill at Upton, a short distance west of Northampton, in 1631.
+The couple lived at Stoughton Grange, Leicestershire and had the following family christened at Stoughton parish church:

 Name